cynthia-omondi/PyMoo-PowerFactory-optimisation-/README.md

 # Multiobjective grid optimisation using PyMoo and PowerFactory

----

 ## Overview

-This repository contains a customized implementation of the PyMOO optimization framework developed to support the methodology presented in this research.
-Several components of the original PyMOO codebase were modified to accommodate problem-specific requirements and algorithmic enhancements.
+This repository contains code for the implementation of multi-objective grid optimisation linking PyMoo and PowerFactory.

-The repository includes the optimization notebook used to execute experiments as well as the modified source files required for reproducing the results.
+It includes the optimization notebook as the modified source files.

----

 ## Repository Structure

-### MY FUNC.ipynb
+- ### MY FUNC.ipynb
 Primary notebook for running the optimization workflow.

-Functions include:
-- Problem setup and configuration
-- Decision variable definition
-- Objective function evaluation
-- Constraint handling
-- Execution of the optimization algorithm
+Functions include: Problem setup and configuration, Decision variable definition, Objective function evaluation, Constraint handling, and execution of the optimization algorithm

----

-### pymoo/core/mixed.py
+- ### pymoo/core/mixed.py
 Modified PyMOO source file.
-Changes were introduced to support crossover and mutation functions
+Changes were introduced to support custom crossover and mutation functions

 ---